 Exemptions to the Log Book Requirement

 A driving instructor is unable to exempt you.
 However, you may be able to bypass the requirement if:

-- You previously held a NSW or interstate full license
+- You have previously held a NSW or interstate full license.

-- You previously held a full overseas license
+- You have previously held a full overseas license.

-However, Driverli recommends you still keep a log book for your own purposes.
-That way you can track your progress, and tick off your hours as you earn them.
+However, Driverli recommends you still keep a log book for your own purposes so that you can easily track your progress, and tick off your hours as you earn them.

 How to Reduce the 120 Hours to 100 Legally